 All IoTivity code contributions go through peer review in IoTivity’s Gitlab.
 Contributions must be properly formatted and follow IoTivity’s coding style.
 All code contributions are licensed under the Apache 2.0 license.

 Commit messages are an important part of the project documentation.
 When writing a commit message, provide a clear explanation of why a change was made so that others or your future self can later review what happened and why it happened.

 Header line: explain the commit in one line, as an imperative sentence.

 Body: a few lines of text explaining things in more detail, possibly giving some background about the issue being fixed, etc.

 Footers: all commits must contain the Signed-off-by line.

 The body of the commit message can be several paragraphs.
 Use proper word-wrap and keep columns shorter than about 74 characters so the “git log” will display the information cleanly.
 Make sure you explain your solution and why you’re doing what you’re doing, as opposed to describing what you’re doing.

 Multiple Signed-off-by lines are possible.
-They are required if the patch was created by a Contributor other than the one submitting the commit to Gerrit.
+They are required if the patch was created by a Contributor other than the one submitting the commit to Gitlab.
 If the patch was received and re-sent by multiple people, each person is expected to add their signature.